wsoccorsi/Long-Form-Technical-Book-Notes/Clean-Code-in-Python/Notes.md

 * Methods are actaully just functions that are able to be set as methods because they are descriptors
 * Some decorators, such as `@property`, `@classmethod`, and `@staticmethod` are descriptors
+* `__slots__`is a magic method to define a fixed set of fields an object of that can can have

+## Chapter 7 - Generators, Iterators, and Asynchronous Programming

+* Generators are idomatic iteration in Python that improves performance of a program by using less memory
+* Anytime we add a yield statement it will make the function a generator

+	def load_purchages(filename):
+		with open(filename) as f:
+			for line in f:
+				*_, price_raw = line.partition(",")
+				yield float(price_raw)

+*